bandarub/MyBlog/README.md

 # MyBlog
 ## To Use Code
-clone the repository
+Clone the repository

-run 'yarn' command to install all dependencies in client side and server side
+Run 'yarn' command to install all dependencies in client side and server side

-run 'yarn run dev' to run both client and server concurrently
+Run 'yarn run dev' to run both client and server concurrently

+## Technologies Used

+FrontEnd: React, Redux
+BackEnd: Node js, MongoDB

+## Author
+Sravanthi Bandaru